yurigushiken/yurigushiken.github.io/_posts/2023-12-16-Pose-Prompter.md

 categories: coding design experimentation
 ---

+---

+*This blog post is submission for final project for A&HA-4084 at Teachers College*

+---

 This is a pose prompter machine.
 It displays a generated image that is prompted by a text prompt and a user’s pose in front of a webcam.
 It is a combination of real-time hand tracking with automated image generation.
 It is a novel way of prompting for AI image generation.
 The system operates in two components: ‘app_camera.py’ and ‘index-camera.html’ are focused on real-time hand tracking, while ‘app.py’ and ‘index.html’ send and receive data from the image generator.
 The flagship workflow is a moon above a beach horizon with aurora borealis.

 I used several applications and platforms to make this project: